TheRealPaulSoftInc/GradesApp/README.md

 Bearer (Token)
 ```

-- Then you are authenticated on the swagger interface and you have the authorization of using most of the api endpoints.
+- You are now authenticated on the swagger interface and you have the authorization of using most of the api endpoints.
 Some are reserved for staff only.

 ### Features